Foreign relations of the Arab League: ASEAN

-By January 2008 the AL and ASEAN had no significant relations, but the Arab League's Economic Council decided to Expand economic cooperation with Regional blocks, to benefit from their Economic experience and development, and started contacting the Association of South East Asian Nations (ASEAN), to build better relations and to increase investments from this region, and to learn from their Economic Achievements to be applied in the League.
+By January 2008 the Arab League and ASEAN had no significant relations, but the Arab League's Economic Council decided to Expand economic cooperation with regional blocs, to benefit from their economic experience and development, and started contacting the Association of Southeast Asian Nations (ASEAN), to build better relations and to increase investments from this region, and to learn from their economic achievements to be applied in the League.

-which will help the Arab States to increase inner investments and inner imports and exports, the Head of the Delegation, also secretary General of the Arab Council for Economic Development (ACED), Dr. Ahmed Jweily to sign a treaty of understanding and cooperation Between the Two Organizations.
-The Delegation concluded the visit announcing that three New Arab Unions are to be proposed for the council's 87th summit in its following Period.
+The head of the delegation, who was also Secretary General of the Arab Council for Economic Development (ACED), Dr. Ahmed Jweily, signed a treaty of understanding and cooperation between the two organizations, which will help the Arab States increase internal investment and trade.
+The delegation concluded the visit by announcing that three new Arab unions would be proposed at the council's 87th summit.